Eigenvalues of non-hermitian random matrices and Brown measure of non-normal operators: hermitian reduction and linearization method: Brown measure of polynomials in free variables

 Having provided the general machinery for dealing with Brown measures there are now various obvious questions to address: \begin{itemize} \item Are there special cases where we can derive explicit solutions? \item How can we implement our algorithm to calculate numerically Brown measures for general polynomials?
 Can we control the speed or accuracy of these calculations? \item Can we derive qualitative analytic features of the Brown measures? \end{itemize}

-The second question, on numerical implementation, will be addressed somewhere else (see \cite{Spe-pol} for some preliminary results); here, we want to concentrate on the more analytic questions and show how we can indeed get some quite non-trivial statements out of our general method.
+The second question, on numerical implementation, will be addressed somewhere else (see \cite{Spe-pol,HMS} for some preliminary results); here, we want to concentrate on the more analytic questions and show how we can indeed get some quite non-trivial statements out of our general method.

-As already in the selfadjoint case, there are actually not many non-trivial cases which allow an explicit description of Brown measures.
+As already in the self-adjoint case, there are actually not many non-trivial cases which allow an explicit description of Brown measures.
 One prominent example where one has indeed some explicit analytic formula is the case of $R$-diagonal elements.
 The Brown measure for those was calculated by Haagerup and Larsen in \cite{HaagerupLarsen}.
-We will in the next section show how their formula can be rederived in our frame.
+We will show in the next section how their formula can be rederived in our framework.
 In Section \ref{sec:triangular}. we will address another situation where an explicit calculation is possible.
-There we will consider so-called elliptic triangular operators, which describe the limit of special Gaussian random matrix models.
+There we will consider elliptic triangular operators, which describe the limit of special Gaussian random matrix models.
 Only special cases of this were known before.

 In this section, however, we want to start the analytic investigation of the simplest polynomial, namely the sum of two variables.
 Thus we want to address the question: what can we say about the Brown measure of $x+y$ where $x$ and $y$ are $\star$-free, given the $\star$-distribution of $x$ and the $\star$-distribution of $y$.